Page 1: Biography

 Ngati Tarawhai leader, carver, assessor

-This biography was written by Roger Neich and was first published in the Dictionary of New Zealand BiographyVolume 1, 1990
+This biography, written by Roger Neich, was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in March, 2011.

 Anaha Kepa Te Rahui, also known as Anaha Matao, is thought to have been born in the early 1820s, at Te Koutu pa on Lake Okataina.
 He was descended from Te Rangi-takaroro by his first wife, Rangipare.
 His father was Te Rahui, a leading man of Ngati Tarawhai of Te Arawa, and a well-known canoe builder.
 His mother was Rangihonea, who lived before her marriage with Ngati Pikiao at Rotoiti.
 Anaha grew up around Lake Okataina, where he and his elder brother, Wiremu Kingi Te Ohu, learned their skills from their father.